JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_inspections_and_intentions.md

 ### Intentions

-The code intentions for custom languages also use the regular API for intentions.
+The code intentions for custom languages also use the standard API for intentions.
 The intention classes need to implement the [`IntentionAction`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/intention/IntentionAction.java) interface and are registered using the `com.intellij.intentionAction` extension point.

 **Examples:**